-Jad Sarsour, Esquire Attorney at Law criminal defense lawyers, has more than ten years of combined DUI experience, traffic, and criminal defense.
+Jad Sarsour, Esquire Attorney at Law criminal defense lawyer, has more than ten years of combined DUI experience, traffic, and criminal defense experience.
 Our legal team represents juveniles and adults faced with felony and misdemeanor charges across the northern Virginia area.
 Give us a call today to schedule your no-obligation, free consultation at (703) 385-6868.

-The Jad Sarsour, Esquire Attorney at Law lawyers, are award-winning DUI and criminal defense attorneys who serve Loudoun, Manassas, Fairfax, and Northern Virginia.
+Jad Sarsour, Esquire Attorney at Law, is an award-winning DUI and criminal defense attorney who serves Loudoun, Manassas, Fairfax, and Northern Virginia.
 Our lawyers understand that each criminal case has its very own circumstances and set of facts.
-Each case that we work on requires us to come with a custom plan of attack.
+Each case we work on requires us to develop a custom attack plan.
 So whether you were charged with marijuana possession, reckless driving, larceny, or a DUI, our criminal lawyers are fully prepared to build the best defense possible for you.

 In any juvenile defense or criminal defense case, you need to ensure that experts are working on your behalf.
-Jad Sarsour’s Esquire Attorney at Laws focuses on traffic law and criminal law issues that range in their severity from basic misdemeanors up to severe felonies.
-Our criminal attorneys practice through the entire Northern Virginia area, including Alexandria, Arlington, Loudoun, Manassas, Fairfax, and the U.S. District Court in the Eastern District of Virginia.
-Among the leading types of cases that are law firm handles are juvenile defense, drug crimes, larceny, battery and assault, reckless driving, as well as DWI & DUI defense.
+Jad Sarsour’s Esquire Attorney at Laws focuses on traffic law and criminal law issues that range in severity from basic misdemeanors up to severe felonies.
+Our criminal attorneys practice throughout Northern Virginia, including Alexandria, Arlington, Loudoun, Manassas, Fairfax, and the U.S. District Court in the Eastern District of Virginia.
+Among the leading types of cases that our law firm handles are juvenile defense, drug crimes, larceny, battery and assault, reckless driving, as well as DWI & DUI defense.

 Whether you prefer a phone or in-person consultation, we have criminal attorneys available and prepared to discuss your case at no charge.
-Each traffic and criminal case has its unique circumstances and set of facts.
+Each traffic and criminal case has its own unique circumstances and set of facts.
 That is why our criminal attorneys do not set any time limits for our consultations.
-Whether you have been arrested on a first offense DWI vs DUI, or for a felony or DUI charge, our criminal attorneys will take as much time as necessary to ensure that our prospective clients understand the specific criminal charges they are facing and how their attorney will build their defense.
+Whether you have been arrested on a first-offense DWI vs. DUI or for a felony or DUI charge, our criminal attorneys will take as much time as necessary to ensure that our prospective clients understand the specific criminal charges they are facing and how their attorney will build their defense.

 Suppose you have been arrested for domestic assault, drunk driving, shoplifting, or another type of traffic or criminal charge.
 In that case, our criminal attorneys will address your concerns, answer your questions, and discuss potential outcomes for your case free of charge.
-Call our office today to get your free consultation scheduled with one of our criminal attorneys at (703) 385-6868.
-If you are currently facing a Northern Virginia criminal charge, like marijuana possession, driving under the influence, a felony charge, larceny, drunk driving, DUI, or DWI, or domestic assault.
-In that case, it is essential to act right away and discuss your case with a skilled and experienced criminal or DUI attorney.
+Call our office today to get your free consultation scheduled with one of our criminal attorneys at (703) 385-6868 if you are currently facing a Northern Virginia criminal charge, like marijuana possession, driving under the influence, a felony charge, larceny, drunk driving, DUI, or DWI, or domestic assault.
+In that case, acting immediately and discussing your case with a skilled and experienced criminal or DUI attorney is essential.

 Driving while intoxicated (DWI) and driving under the influence of drugs or alcohol (DUI) are classified as either traffic or criminal offenses.
-DWI, drunk driving, or driving under the influence is a criminal offense that results almost always in an arrest or, even worse: death or injury.
+DWI, or drunk driving or driving under the influence, is a criminal offense that results almost always in an arrest or, even worse, death or injury.
 The ability of a driver may be impaired after just a small amount of alcohol has been consumed.
 In terms of DUI law, Virginia is among the strictest parts of the country.
-Call a cab or Uber – the risk of driving while impaired or driving under the influence is never worth a DWI arrest, a DUI arrest, or injuring someone else or yourself.
+Call a cab or Uber; the risk of driving while impaired or driving under the influence is never worth a DWI arrest, a DUI arrest, or injuring someone else or yourself.

 The consequences and penalties of a DUI charge can completely change your life.
-Some of the consequences can include court fines, alcohol classes, ignition interlock, DMV demerit points, loss of license, charging showing up on employment background checks, and more.
-In Virginia, even first DUI offenses can result in jail time.
+Some of the consequences can include court fines, alcohol classes, ignition interlock, DMV demerit points, loss of license, charging for showing up on employment background checks, and more.
+In Virginia, even first-time DUI offenses can result in jail time.
 You could lose your license on a second DUI, and in Virginia, a third DUI is a felony offense.
-All Jad Sarsour, Esquire Attorney at Law attorneys, has extensive experience defending both juveniles and adults charged in Virginia with a DUI.
+Jad Sarsour, Esquire Attorney at Law, has extensive experience defending both juveniles and adults charged with a DUI in Virginia.
 Give us a call today at (703) 385-6868 to schedule your free consultation.

 Suppose either you or a family member have been charged in Virginia with a traffic or criminal offense.
-In that case, you probably have concerns and questions that an experienced attorney can only address.
-Whether it is assault, DUI, or reckless driving, each traffic, and a criminal case has its own unique set of facts.
+In that case, you probably have concerns and questions that only an experienced attorney can address.
+Whether it is assault, DUI, or reckless driving, each traffic and criminal case has its own unique set of facts.
 That is why our criminal attorneys do not set time limits since it is critical for us to understand the details of your case.

-Our attorneys will take as much time as necessary to listen to your account of the incent, guide you through what you can expect in court, and develop a plan for your case.
-The focus of Jad Sarsour, Esquire Attorney at Law is on Leesburg, Loudoun, Alexandria, Arlington, Prince William, Manassas, and Fairfax.
+Our attorneys will take as much time as necessary to listen to your account of the incident, guide you through what you can expect in court, and develop a plan for your case.
+The focus of Jad Sarsour, Esquire Attorney at Law, is on Leesburg, Loudoun, Alexandria, Arlington, Prince William, Manassas, and Fairfax.
 Our criminal defense law firm only accepts a limited number of criminal cases every month to ensure we can communicate with our clients regularly, give us enough time to prepare for trial, and offer flexible payment plans.
-Call Jad Sarsour, Esquire Attorney at Law, got you no-obligation, free consultation at (703) 385-6868.
-We are located in Fairfax, VA, at 10521 Judicial Drive Suite 300.
+Call Jad Sarsour, Esquire Attorney at Law, to get a no-obligation, free consultation at (703) 385-6868.
+We are located in Fairfax, VA, at 10521 Judicial Drive, Suite 300.

 Our criminal attorneys also represent individuals faced with criminal record expungement, probation violations, and reckless driving charges.
 There is an extensive list of well-qualified criminal defense attorneys in Northern Virginia and Fairfax.
 It can be very confusing trying to research those criminal law firms and lawyers.
 However, if you know what to search for when looking for the best criminal defense attorneys, it will be much easier to narrow down your search.
 If you were charged with a DUI or criminal offense in Northern Virginia or Fairfax, most likely, you are wondering what steps you should take to make sure you hire the best Fairfax criminal attorney possible for your case.

-The range of penalties rises to the death penalty in the most serious cases, from 1 or 2 years or life imprisonment in other cases.
-With examples such as Murder in the First Degree and Capital Murder, felony cases can be categorized into degree or class.
-Even before you are arrested, you can receive assistance investigating the case and the subsequent criminal court process, with a Virginia criminal attorney on your side.
+The range of penalties rises to the death penalty in the most serious cases, from 1 or 2 years to life imprisonment in other cases.
+With examples such as murder in the first degree and capital murder, felony cases can be categorized by degree or class.
+Even before you are arrested, you can receive assistance in investigating the case and the subsequent criminal court process with a Virginia criminal attorney on your side.

 You can still get a criminal record, serve a long jail sentence, or be slapped with hefty fines due to misdemeanor charges, even though they are not considered as serious as felony charges.
-From impacting your personal relationships to negatively affecting your eligibility to various academic programs, loans, and employment opportunities, having a criminal record leads to far-reaching effects for some people.
-Restitution requirements and community are also a possibility for those facing misdemeanor charges.
-Just like in the case of felonies, the degree of punishment to be meted out is dependent on the classification of the misdemeanor – which varies with the seriousness of the crime in question.
+From impacting your personal relationships to negatively affecting your eligibility for various academic programs, loans, and employment opportunities, having a criminal record leads to far-reaching effects for some people.
+Restitution requirements and community involvement are also possibilities for those facing misdemeanor charges.
+Just like in the case of felonies, the degree of punishment to be meted out is dependent on the classification of the misdemeanor, which varies with the seriousness of the crime in question.
 A fine not exceeding 2,500 dollars and a jail sentence not exceeding 12 months are among the potential penalties.

 There are many advantages of using a professional defense lawyer to defend you against misdemeanor or felony charges.
 To avoid spending time in jail, a seasoned lawyer can develop a great defense strategy that can lead to the case being thrown out or you being acquitted of the charges you are facing; alternatively, your attorney can negotiate for a favorable plea agreement.
 Your lawyer will work diligently to reduce the severity of the penalties you might face if a conviction is all but certain.
 From stalking and disorderly conduct to underage drinking, among others, misdemeanor charges are quite varied.